blockmason/link-workshop/activity0/activity0.md

 Infura provides easy-to-use APIs to interact with the Ethereum network without running your own Ethereum node.
 Register for an API key at https://infura.io/register.
 You will then be able to access URLs containing your API key for the Ethereum mainnet and testnets.

 ### web3.js
 >We will be using the web3.js library extensively in this workshop - https://web3js.readthedocs.io/en/1.0/getting-started.html.
-It is worth pointing out that while we will install and use functions that are part of the latest v1.0 documentation, v1.0 has not been released yet!
+It is worth pointing out that while we will install and use functions locally that are part of the latest documentation, v1.0 is still in beta and has not been released yet!
 The existing web3 release is 0.2x.x, used by MetaMask for example, and the documentation is provided here: https://github.com/ethereum/wiki/wiki/JavaScript-API.